MieDB-100k: A Comprehensive Dataset for Medical Image Editing

 \subsubsection{Post Processing}

 \textbf{Prompt rephrasing.} To enhance linguistic diversity, we utilize the Qwen-Max model to rephrase the prompts $P$ for each data triplet.
-We also illustrate the linguistic diversity of our prompts via a word cloud in Figure \ref{fig:dist}(b).
+We also illustrate the linguistic diversity of our prompts via a word cloud in Fig.~\ref{fig:dist}(b).

 \textbf{Benchmark curation.} The training and test split of source dataset are strictly followed during the construction of \datasetname\ to preclude any data leakage.
-Furthermore, we recruit three people with clinical background to \textbf{manually evaluate and curate} 3, 485 of the most representative samples characterized by high clinical fidelity from raw data test split to serve as the benchmark of \datasetname, and we keep their original image size to minimize information loss.
+Furthermore, we recruit three people with clinical background to \textbf{manually evaluate and curate} \numberofbenchdata\ of the most representative samples characterized by high clinical fidelity from raw data test split (Please refer to App.~\ref{app:manual_detail} for details) to serve as the benchmark of \datasetname, and we keep their original image size to minimize information loss.

 \textbf{Train split construction.} For train split, we establish three resolution bins (128, 256, and 512) and resize images to their nearest corresponding value.
-To check the fidelity of training split, we randomly select 6, 000 triplets for clinician evaluation, and \textbf{over 95\% are viewed as high quality}.
+To check the fidelity of training split, we randomly select 6,000 triplets for clinician evaluation, and \textbf{over 95\% are viewed as high quality}.